Neighbourhood Plans and Community Involvement

 The Borough's Statement of Community Involvement in Planning

 A Statement of Community Involvement (SCI) sets out how planning will involve the public.
-Following local community engagement, the Council adopted (December 2017) a new SCI.
-PDF, 2234.28 KB
+The SCI PDF, 1315.73 KB was updated in February 2021

 This will guide opportunities for public input to planning decisions, particularly in preparing a new Local Plan.